jshian/Comp3111H-project/readme.md

 1. Complete `Grade Task 1`, `Grade Task 2` and `Grade Task 3` on *Machine A*.
 (See below)
 1. Complete `Grade Extra Tasks` on both *Machine A* and *Machine B*.
 (See below)
 ### Grade Task 1
-1. Run the file `towerDefence-release.jar` to start the application.
+1. Run the `.jar` file found in `/build/libs/` to start the application.
 Verify the following:
 	* The arena is displayed as a square with side length 480px.
 (Game Physics Requirement)
 	* The starting position on the arena is represented by the image `show-up.png`.
 (Regular Task 1(i))
 	* The end zone on the arena is represented by the image `end-zone.png`.
 (Regular Task 1(i))